Sammy Adams: 2010: Boston's Boy

 Adams finished his second mixtape, Party Records Mixtape, in London and released it in September 2010.
 In the same month, Adams was arrested during a show at Kansas State University.
-After having his noise permit revoked, Adams yelled "Fuck the police!" and was subsequently handcuffed onstage as he tried to perform his hit "Driving Me Crazy".
+After having his noise permit revoked, Adams yelled "Fuck the police!" and was subsequently handcuffed onstage as he tried to perform "Driving Me Crazy".

 2011–2014: Signing with RCA and debut EP

 He performed at the music festival Lollapalooza in Chicago in August 2011.
 In late 2011, Adams signed with RCA Records of Sony.
-His next single, "Blow Up", tells about how he is back on the rise after the signing, following a stagnant period after his explosion onto the scene with Boston's Boy.

-Adams released the singles "Blow Up" and "Summertime", as promotional singles in November 2011 and March 2012, respectively.
-He made his television debut on the late-night talk show Conan with Conan O'Brien in January 2012 and performed his single "Blow Up".
-A third single, "Only One" was released in April 2012.
-"Only One" was Adams' first track to receive mainstream attention on the radio.
-Before then, he had been relegated to the college and online scene with few radio plays to speak of.
-Teen Vogue quickly named Adams one of five new "Artists To Watch" in 2012 with Artist Direct giving the single 4 of 5 stars.
-"Only One" was later included in AT&T's 2012 Summer Olympics commercial featuring footballer Alex Morgan.
+Adams released the promotional singles "Blow Up" and "Summertime" in November 2011 and March 2012, respectively.
+He made his television debut on the late-night talk show Conan with Conan O'Brien in January 2012, performing "Blow Up".
+A third single, "Only One", was released in April 2012 and became Adams' first track to receive mainstream radio attention.
+Teen Vogue named Adams one of five new "Artists To Watch" in 2012, and Artist Direct gave the single 4 out of 5 stars.
+"Only One" was included in AT&T's 2012 Summer Olympics commercial featuring footballer Alex Morgan.

 On August 1, 2012, EW reported that Adams was set to appear as himself on CW's hit teen drama 90210.
-Adams released a new single titled, "All Night Longer" for digital download on August 21, 2012.
-In October 2012, he played himself in a German reality show called Berlin Day'n'Night (Berlin Tag und Nacht).
+Adams released a new single, "All Night Longer", for digital download on August 21, 2012.
+In October 2012, he played himself in a German reality show called Berlin Tag und Nacht.
 In Fall 2012, Adams went on his "All Night Longer" tour.
-In November 2012, he joined the remix version of American singer-songwriter Taylor Swift’s song “I Knew You Were Trouble”.
+In November 2012, he joined the remix of American singer-songwriter Taylor Swift's song "I Knew You Were Trouble".

-During a charity concert in New Jersey on March 23, 2013, Adams fell sick during his performance and was taken to a nearby ambulance for treatment by paramedics.
+During a charity concert in New Jersey on March 23, 2013, Adams fell ill during his performance and was taken to an ambulance for treatment by paramedics.
 During April 2013 he went on tour with California rapper T. Mills.
-On May 10, 2013, Adams released a standalone single and its music video.
-The song is titled "L.A.
-Story" and features American singer Mike Posner, and is produced by OneRepublic frontman Ryan Tedder.
-The song was released to iTunes on May 28, and to Mainstream Top 40 radio on June 4, 2013.
-On September 18, 2013, Sammy took to his personal Twitter page to announce that his debut album, Homecoming, was to be released in October.
-He later on announced that Homecoming would be released on November 19, 2013, and it was changed to a digital-only EP.
+On May 10, 2013, Adams released the single "L.A.
+Story" featuring American singer Mike Posner, produced by OneRepublic frontman Ryan Tedder.
+The song was released to iTunes on May 28 and to Mainstream Top 40 radio on June 4, 2013.
+On September 18, 2013, Adams announced on Twitter that his debut album, Homecoming, was to be released in October.
+He later announced that Homecoming would be released on November 19, 2013, as a digital-only EP.